mmistakes/mm-github-pages-starter/_pages/about.md

 title: "About"
 ---

 My name is Ken Crandall.
-I am a Cloud Solutions Architect at Rackspace.
-I focus on private/hybrid clouds and containerization with Kubernetes.
+I am a Cloud Solutions Architect at [Rackspace](https://www.rackspace.com).
+I focus on private/hybrid clouds using [OpenStack](https://www.openstack.org) and containerization with [Kubernetes](https://www.k8s.io).

 My main responsibility is exploring cloud business opportunities with new and existing customers, helping them to design and deploy their mission-critical infrastructure and applications to the cloud.